fickas/crab_project/PROGRESS.md

 ## Preliminary Findings (Synthetic Data)

 The synthetic-data confusion matrices revealed several insights ahead of real-data flights.
-These should be treated as hypotheses to confirm rather than conclusions:
+Given both the speculative class breakout and the synthetic nature of this data, I would use this more as a guide to the kinds of things we may find in our final results.

 1. **The dominant failure mode is intra-bank confusion**, specifically `crab_edge` getting predicted as `healthy_bank`.
 Roughly half of true `crab_edge` pixels go to `healthy_bank` under argmax.
 This is the discrimination that matters most ecologically and is the right target for further work.